 The 2019 season is ready to roll!
-On Thursday, March 21, 7:00, we will host a debate between two philosophers on a very basic question: "What is Man's Purpose?"
+On Thursday, March 21, 7:00, we hosted a debate between two philosophers on a very basic question: "What is Man's Purpose?"
 Depending on one's presuppositions, there are many different ways to answer that question, both within Christianity and between a believer and a nonbeliever.
-Houston Community College Professor Evan Friske will be engaging with Dr. Stephen Pena of San Jacinto Community College.
-The event will be free and open to the public.
+Houston Community College Professor Evan Friske engaged with Dr. Stephen Pena of San Jacinto Community College.
+The audio for that debate is available here.
+Video is here.

 Finally, on Thursday, October 24, 2019, we will host a debate on the Biblical View of Social Justice.
 It will feature the American Vision's Dr. Joel McDurmon and Sojourner's Adam Taylor.
 More details to come soon...

 Our debates to date have had audiences of about half believers and half skeptics, so all are welcome to hear what the speakers have to say.
 To be informed about future events, please fill out the form below.